mappls-api/mappls-react-native-sdk/docs/v1.0.2/Tracking Widget.md

 16. `maxSimDis` (number): maximum distance till which simulation will be active after the last location injected into the widget.
 17. `simSpeed` (number): This value is speed in metres/sec at which the rider simulation will be started at.
 The ride simulation will be slowed at a defined rate below this speed after every few metres to enable a very smooth and slow animation till the time a fresh active location is injected tot the widget or max simulation distance is reached.
 18. `lastRiderLocation`(number[array]): This parameter is used to pass the last known location (long,lat) coordinates of the rider.
+19. `orderId` (string): This parameter is used to add some unique id related to tracking
-19. `trackingEventCallback (eventName:string,eventValue:string)` : attributes to be returned for each event in real-time on occurrence of each event.
+20. `trackingEventCallback (eventName:string,eventValue:string)` : attributes to be returned for each event in real-time on occurrence of each event.
       - `aerialDistance` : displacement from last location to new location
       - `roadDistance` : from last location to new location (if and only if new location is within routeChangeBuffer distance of route polyline)
       - `latentViz` : A boolean flag indicating if crow-fly/jump happened from old location to new location.
 When crowFly is false, it indicates that the new location is route adherent.